Canopy & Stars Logo

 Hinterlandes Cabin, Cumbria

-So utterly remote, you won’t even know where Hinterlandes is, until you get there.
-This cosy cabin on wheels moves regularly between several jaw-droppingly gorgeous spots in the secluded Lorton Valley.
+So utterly remote, this cosy cabin on wheels moves regularly between several jaw-droppingly gorgeous spots in the secluded Lorton Valley.
 Don’t worry, full directions are provided before you set off!
-You’ll feel like the only people on earth, as you sit on the deck by the firepit in Cumbrian wilderness.
-Fire up the hot tub nestled among the trees and breathe in deep lungfuls of fresh woodland air.
+Sitting on the deck by the firepit in Cumbrian wilderness will make you feel like the only people on earth.
+Fire up the hot tub hidden amongst the trees and breathe in a deep lungful of fresh woodland air.

 Cottage In The Clouds, Cumbria